mzch/vmmaestro/README.md

 vmmaestro
 =========

-This tiny shell can start/stop KVM virtual machines.
+This tiny shell script can start/stop KVM virtual machines.
 There is the first note that this script NEVER managements VMs in all senses.
 It has no fail over mechanism including live migration, no beautiful GUI.
 You can't see any statistical information.
 In addition, it can't even create an new VM disk image.

 vmmaestro (:D) is a simple command line tool to start, shutdown VMs and help to connect to its screen from your client PC.